Start Here

 What you can do:

-Use the loading symbol to signal you want a functional government
+Use the loading symbol to signal you want functional government, not partisan theater

 The question isn’t whether reform is hard.
 It’s whether we’re going to keep choosing dysfunction because the fix requires sustained effort.